IamRam3/side-projects/fun proj's/RAG_with_AI_Agent/README.md

 This system continuously improves and makes AI-driven chatbots more efficient, cost-effective, and context-aware.

 Would love to hear your thoughts!
-Have you worked with RAG-based chatbot before?
+Have you worked with RAG-based Agent before?
 Let’s discuss! 🚀

-#AI #MachineLearning #RAG #Chatbots #ArtificialIntelligence #Langchain #LLM #NLP #VectorDB #WebSearch
+#AI #MachineLearning #RAG #Chatbots #Agent #ArtificialIntelligence #Langchain #LLM #NLP #VectorDB #WebSearch

 ## Usage :
 simply open the notebook in colab and add appropriate api_key's to use.